jbx-protocol/juice-docs-v1/protocol/contracts/jbfundingcyclestore/properties/_seconds_in_day.md

 uint256 private constant _SECONDS_IN_DAY = 86400;
 ```

-* This value cannot change.
+* This value must be hardcoded.
 * The resulting view function is private to this contract.